biddy1618/newsProject/readme.md

 ## Project plan (alpha)
 Part 1 - getting the data:
 * Crawl news data from __inform.kz__
-* * Set up a crawler to fetch the data and store in DB - later
+* * Set up a crawler to fetch the data and store in DB - done
 * * * For now, simply crawl the data in a single thread
 * * * Write crawler in paraller (4 threads) - later
 * * * Think about efficient I/O operation for storing the crawled data - later